Skip to main content

 3. Gather insights about the webpage, store or business.
 One way to get more information about an online source is with About this result (the three dots next to a search result), which lets you learn more about sources like an online store before clicking into its page.

-4. Use simple search terms and be wary of unusual formatting.
+4. Look for official resources and be wary of unusual formatting.
 Our Search systems are designed to surface high quality, reliable information.
 When it comes to something like a customer service number, there's really only one "official" source of that information.
 Not all businesses have customer service numbers, so if you can't find one on their website, be mindful before you go digging to find one from another site or service.
 Beware of strange formatting, unusual fonts, or unexpected symbols or emojis, which could indicate a spoof site.

 5. If you’re a business, highlight your customer support directly on Search.
 We want to make it easy for customers to reach legitimate businesses for customer support, and we encourage businesses to follow these steps to ensure their official information is accessible on Search.